Bounce (Iggy Azalea song): Live performances

 Azalea first performed "Bounce" during her sets at The Great Escape Festival on 21 May 2013, and Radio 1's Big Weekend later that month.
 She also performed the song during her setlists for Gucci's Chime for Change Concert, The Parklife Weekender and the Glastonbury Festival in June 2013.
 Azalea gave her first live, televised performance of the track on the premiere of Channel 4's Smells Like Friday Night on 21 June 2013.
 The song was then performed during her sets at the Wireless Festival, and London nightclubs G-A-Y and Fabric in July 2013.
 "Bounce" was later included in Azalea's setlist at the 2013 iTunes Festival, where she was a supporting act for Katy Perry.
 In October 2013, Azalea performed the track as part of her sets during Beyoncé's The Mrs. Carter Show World Tour.

 In 2014, "Bounce" featured in the setlist for Azalea's first headlining tour, The New Classic Tour.
 She also performed the song during her sets for the 2014 MtvU Woodie Awards at South by Southwest in April, and the Jingle Ball Tour 2014 in December.
 Azalea performed "Bounce" in her setlist for the Redfest in February 2015.
 She reprised the song for her set at South by Southwest in March 2015; the rendition incorporated elements of Silentó's "Watch Me".
 Azalea also performed "Bounce" during her gigs at the Ottawa Bluesfest and Quebec City Summer Festival in July 2015.

-Usage in media

-In 2013, "Bounce" was used in the commercials for the tenth series of Big Brother Australia, and ABC's Super Fun Night.
-The track was featured in an episode of the television show EastEnders which aired on 13 August 2013.
-It was also included in an episode of the television show Love & Hip Hop on 4 November 2013.
-Contestants of the fifteenth series of Big Brother UK performed a dance to "Bounce" in a task which aired on 27 July 2014.
-The song was used for the 2014 films Vampire Academy and Step Up: All In; appearing on the soundtrack for the former and in the trailer for the latter.
-It also featured on the soundtrack for the 2015 film Spy and was used for its accompanying trailer.